vincentweisser/Computational_Longevity/Book/_build/html/_sources/Chapter 4 - Longevity interventions and models.md

-# Longevity interventions and models
+# Chapter 4 - Longevity interventions and models

 We need a way to classify all of the therapeutic interventions.
 Here we will outline interventions, that have been shown to work in any organism, based on: